limagbz/data-mesh-yelp/infra/storage/README.md

 # Storage

-This namespace contains all the required storage resources for the project to work, this includes databases, filesystems and so on.
+This namespace contains all the required storage resources for the project to work, this includes mainly databases, object storages (e.g. minio) and related resources.
+For full information about all the resources on the cluster see [README](../README.md).

 ## Step-by-Step Deployment